pjjongenelen/newscript/README.md

 ---
 We will use the methods as described by:
+- Chambers & Jurafsky (2011) Template-based information extraction without the templates
 - Nguyen et al. (2015).
-Generative Event Schema Induction with Entity Disambiguation (- Weber et al. (2020).
-Causal Inference of Script Knowledge)
+Generative Event Schema Induction with Entity Disambiguation

 The most important python packages that are used for this are NLTK/Wordnet and Stanza (feel free to pronounce the latter in the voice of Petyr Baelish).

 ---
 Currently the project is still very much under development, the current status is:
+- Chambers & Jurafsky   Working code from paper in template_extraction.ipynb
 - Nguyen et al.         Working code from paper in folder 'sourcecode', baseline results in two txt files
-- Weber et al.       [NOT STARTED YET]